Aria wilmottiana

-Sorbus wilmottiana, the Willmott's whitebeam, is a species of whitebeam in the family Rosaceae.
+Aria wilmottiana, commonly known as Willmott's whitebeam, is a species of whitebeam in the family Rosaceae.
 It is endemic to England, and is found in the Avon Gorge, in Somerset and Gloucestershire.
 It is threatened by habitat loss.

 Description

-Sorbus wilmottiana is a small tree or shrub, up to 10m in height.
+Aria wilmottiana is a small tree or shrub, up to 10m in height.
 It is often multistemmed, with rather upright branches.

 Distribution

 This species is confined to the Avon Gorge, in SW England; less than 100 individuals are known.

-Ecology and Evolution
+Ecology and evolution

-Sorbus wilmottiana appears to be shade intolerant, growing in rocky scrub and grassland on shallow, mildly acidic soils.
-Sorbus wilmottiana arose from a cross between Sorbus aria and Sorbus porrigentiformis.
+Aria wilmottiana appears to be shade intolerant, growing in rocky scrub and grassland on shallow, mildly acidic soils.
+Aria wilmottiana arose from a cross between Aria edulis and Aria porrigentiformis.